Protector-class patrol vessel: Key dates

 The Ministry of Defence issued invitations to register in July 2002 and signed a contract with Tenix Defence (later BAE Systems) in July 2004.
-The first steel was cut in February 2005 and the first OPV HMNZS Otago was launched on 18 November 2006 in Melbourne, Australia.
+The first steel was cut in February 2005, and the first OPV HMNZS Otago was launched on 18 November 2006 in Melbourne, Australia.

-The original planned delivery date for HMNZS Otago was April 2007, this was then revised to early 2008.
+The original planned delivery date for HMNZS Otago was April 2007; this was then revised to early 2008.
 HMNZS Wellington was launched on 27 October 2007 with an original delivery date of May / June 2008.

-While the ships are capable of carrying the SH-2G Seasprite on 30 October 2007 the NZDF announced the acquisition by NZDF of A109 light utility helicopter for training and deployment on RNZN ships including OPVs.
+While the ships are capable of carrying the SH-2G Seasprite, on 30 October 2007, the NZDF announced the acquisition of A109 light utility helicopters for training and deployment on RNZN ships, including the OPVs.

-In September 2008 the Minister of Defence announced delays in delivery of the two OPVs due to questions regarding the ships' seaboats and Lloyds Certification.
+In September 2008, the Minister of Defence announced delays in the delivery of the two OPVs due to questions regarding the ships' seaboats and Lloyds Certification.
 He says the issue is under negotiation with BAE (ex-Tenix).
 In May 2009, mediation between the Ministry of Defence and BAE Systems commenced, with the main issue being the estimated 300 tonnes increase in weight which could cause potential hazard when OPVs are in ice in Antarctica as the weight increased over the life of the vessels.

 On the 18 February 2010 Otago was accepted into the Royal New Zealand Navy.
 NZ Ministry of Defence claimed the overweight issue was not as bad as previously thought, but "weight will have to be carefully monitored during the ship's life".
 The vessel was scheduled to arrive at Devonport (Auckland) Naval Base on 26 March 2010.
 Wellington was accepted on 6 May 2010 and arrived at Devonport later that month.
 HMNZS Otago arrived at Devonport Naval Base after further delay in Australia due to engine problems, which were fixed under warranty.

 Design origin

 Conceived as part of Project Protector, the Ministry of Defence project consisted of acquiring one multi-role vessel, two offshore and four inshore patrol vessels.
 The Project Protector vessels will be operated by the RNZN to conduct tasks for and with the New Zealand Customs Service, the Department of Conservation, Ministry of Foreign Affairs and Trade, Ministry of Fisheries, Maritime New Zealand, and New Zealand Police.
-The Government and Navy policy was the OPVs are intended to carry out resource protection functions in the EEZ, South Pacific and Southern Ocean, to free the two s for other needs.
-However, with the capability to carry and sustain a missile armed RNZN helicopter they do have limited higher contingency capability.
+The Government and Navy policy was that the OPVs are intended to carry out resource protection functions in the EEZ, South Pacific and Southern Ocean, to free the two s for other needs.
+However, with the capability to carry and sustain a missile-armed RNZN helicopter, they do have limited higher contingency capability.